krainet/KRAngular/README.md

 - `src/` - our application sources.
 [Read more &raquo;](src/README.md)
 - `vendor/` - third-party libraries.
 [Bower](http://bower.io) will install
   packages here.
-Anything added to this directory will need to be manually added to `build.config.js` and `karma/karma-unit.js` to be picked up by the build system.
+Anything added to this directory will need to be manually added to `Gruntfile.js` and `karma/karma-unit.js` to be picked up by the build system.
 - `.bowerrc` - the Bower configuration file.
 This tells Bower to install components into the `vendor/` directory.
 - `bower.json` - this is our project configuration for Bower and it contains the list of Bower dependencies we need.
-- `build.config.js` - our customizable build settings; see "The Build System" below.
 - `Gruntfile.js` - our build script; see "The Build System" below.
-- `module.prefix` and `module.suffix` - our compiled application script is
-  wrapped in these, which by default are used to place the application inside a self-executing anonymous function to ensure no clashes with other libraries.
 - `package.json` - metadata about the app, used by NPM and our build script.
 Our NPM dependencies are listed here.